-- The Assignment Desk offering serves as the one source of truth on who’s owning what and what the status is.
+- With Brightspot's built-in planning tools, Assignments serve as the one source of truth on who’s owning what and what the status is.
 The Workflows offering enables everyone to know the status of pieces of content and who’s responsible for what.
 Notifications alert creators of status however they want, such as through Slack or email.
 It's also possible to enable user roles and permissions so the right people access what’s intended for them.

 - Brightspot is publisher-informed, so it’s designed for a newsroom with multiple writers having to collaborate on a story in minutes.
 This mentality adapts to fit many different use cases.
 The rich text editor with a track-changes function enables multiple editors to work together.
 Field-level locking lets multiple people work on a document without going over each other’s work.
 However the page as a whole doesn’t lock for editing, as is the case with many CMS editing tools.
 If a creator makes a mistake or an editor wants to undo a change, Brightspot makes it possible to see versions side by side and instantly switch back to a previous version.
 There is also a conversation tool in the CMS that allows collaborating editors to communicate.
 The live preview feature enables creators to see the final look of the piece at all times.

 - When it comes time for design, Brightspot's content templates to improve efficiency, as everyone can agree and work easily on the look.
 The Media Desk is a DAM within the CMS, allows collaborators to share assets easily and consistently and get the right assets into content.